 There is no single way to successfully manage a co-op, but many

-CHF BC also counts six independent management companies among its members.
+CHF BC also counts eight independent management companies among its members.
+These are:

 Management companies can help co-ops with their regular day-to-day services, but also for less frequent tasks such as unit inspections.
 Management companies can assist with tracking maintenance activities and capital works: good record-keeping practices enable asset management plans to be regularly adjusted with the best possible information.